ArveVM/Home-Assistant_config-packages-solutions-1/README.md

 4. How do HA enable Functionality?:
    - Addons installed/configured   -> addon-startup (manually or automatically at HA-startup)
    - Integrations installed/configured  -> enabled at HA startup if not disabled.
 Some can also be re-loaded from integration GUI?
-   - configuration.yaml   -> is loaded at startup and is in my configuration adding further functionality in Integrations-folder
+   - configuration.yaml   -> is loaded at startup (using 'packages-functionality' and is in my configuration adding further functionality in Integrations-folder
      - integrations-folder added functionality:
        - default_config.yaml -> is adding loads of 'base functionality'
        - etc etc - see files in folder